tehfaaaaa1/wdu-sis/README.md

 ## Changelog
 ### 11 Sep 2024
 - Finally fixed edit client unable to update images (so long partner)
+- Logic in AddQuestion to check for duplicate question choice in a question
+- Selecting client in CRUD User changed to use dropdown instead

 ### 10 Sep 2024
 - No survey edits permitted when it is published